 As I continued my studies and working in various nonprofits I saw the impacts of trauma.
 Working with little kids who were sexually abused when they were even younger meant that the kids often acted out on each other sexually at the group home if we weren’t vigilant.
 There were teen girls who not only experienced sexual abuse but they also experienced emotional and physical abuse within their family system (complex trauma, c-PTSD) and now they were in the group home suffering badly from depression.
 They didn’t shower for days, couldn’t get out of bed, often cut themselves, and they would engage in inappropriate sexual relationships easily becoming connected to any boy (from school) or girl (within their cottage) who gave them a little bit of attention.
 This broke my heart as the one taking care of the girls (not as a therapist but more like a caretaker).

 Even though I don’t currently work with behaviors this severe in my private practice I often still think about those kids who are now adults and their struggles.
 I have even worked with parents who had this type of past and I can see how it still affects them to this day.
 This is the legacy of trauma.
 The reason why I am so passionate about healing is because I can see how bad things can be for people whose trauma goes untreated or is incorrectly treated.
-It’s not about this therapy modality or that one, but its about a combination of relational repair, helping to discharge trauma trapped in the body using a variety of movement based exercises, and changing negative thoughts and beliefs about self.
+It’s not about this therapy modality or that one, but it's about a combination of relational repair, helping to discharge trauma trapped in the body using a variety of movement based exercises, and changing negative thoughts and beliefs about ones self.

 Specializations & Experience Treating: